Spool Conrods aren't cheap - all our competitors are just overpriced.

 All our conrods are stocked here in Brisbane Australia and we send items nationally and international usually within 24 hours of receiving your order.
 All items sent internationally are sent express air freight unless instructed otherwise.

 Spool Conrods are one of the best priced and best quality conrods on the market.
 The finish, sizing and strength is exceptional, and in my opinion and many engine builders they are as good or better than other more expensive brands on the market.
-Tolerances are kept within +- 0.0001" and each set is match weighted to +- 1 gram.

 Have a look at the Project Cars section of this website to see some of the incredible power that is being made with SPOOL Conrods.